-We believe that our existing cash and cash equivalents, available-for-sale investments and cash received from product sales will be sufficient to enable us to fund our operating expenses, capital expenditure requirements and payment of the interest and principal on our TLA Term Loan and 2025 Notes through the next 12 months.
+We believe that our existing cash and cash equivalents, available-for-sale investments and cash received from product sales will be sufficient to enable us to fund our operating expenses, capital expenditure requirements and payment of the interest and principal on our TLA Term Loan, 2025 Notes and 2029 Notes through the next 12 months.
 Our future use of operating cash and capital requirements will depend on many forward-looking factors, including, but not limited to:

 - the cost and timing of the potential milestone payments to former Flexion stockholders, which could be up to an aggregate of \$372.3 million if certain regulatory and commercial milestones are met.
-See Note 9, Financial Instruments, to our condensed consolidated financial statements included herein for more information; - the impact of global economic conditions-including the impact of inflation-on our product, material and labor costs, supply chain, longer leadtimes, an inability to secure a sufficient supply of materials, our operating expenses and our business strategy; - the timing of and extent to which the holders of our 2025 Notes elect to convert their 2025 Notes, the timing of principal and interest payments on our TLA Term Loan and the timing and impact of increases to the variable interest rate on our TLA Term Loan borrowings in accordance with the terms of the TLA Credit Agreement; - the costs and our ability to successfully continue to expand the commercialization of EXPAREL, ZILRETTA and iovera^o; - · the cost and timing of expanding and maintaining our manufacturing facilities; - the cost and timing of additional strategic investments, including additional investments under existing agreements; - the costs related to legal and regulatory matters; - the costs of performing additional clinical trials for our products, including the additional pediatric trials required by the FDA and EMA as a condition of the approval of EXPAREL; - the costs for the development and commercialization of other product candidates; - the costs and timing of future payments under our employee benefit plans, including but not limited to our cash long-term incentive plan and nonqualified deferred compensation plan; and - the extent to which we acquire or invest in products, businesses and technologies.
+See Note 9, Financial Instruments, to our condensed consolidated financial statements included herein for more information; - the impact of global economic conditions-including the impact of inflation-on our product, material and labor costs, supply chain, longer lead-times, an inability to secure a sufficient supply of materials, our operating expenses and our business strategy; - the timing of and extent to which the holders of our 2025 Notes and 2029 Notes elect to convert their 2025 Notes and 2029 Notes, the timing of principal and interest payments on our TLA Term Loan and the timing and impact of increases to the variable interest rate on our TLA Term Loan borrowings in accordance with the terms of the TLA Credit Agreement; - the costs and our ability to successfully continue to expand the commercialization of EXPAREL, ZILRETTA and iovera°; - the cost and timing of expanding and maintaining our manufacturing facilities; - the cost and timing of additional strategic investments, including additional investments under existing agreements; - the costs related to legal and regulatory matters; - the costs of performing additional clinical trials for our products, including the additional pediatric trials required by the FDA and EMA as a condition of the approval of EXPAREL; - the costs for the development and commercialization of other product candidates; - the costs and timing of future payments under our employee benefit plans, including but not limited to our cash long-term incentive plan and non-qualified deferred compensation plan; - the timing and the number of shares of our common stock repurchased through our share repurchase program; and - · the extent to which we acquire or invest in products, businesses and technologies.